 The cruise port is quite far from the city, and a transfer into Ho Chi Minh (also known as Saigon) will take around 1.5 hours.

-The architecture is a blend of traditional sitting besides traditional French colonial palace.
-Pick up a guidebook if you choose not to have a guided tour, so you learn the history as you see the sights.
+The architecture is a blend of traditional sitting alongside traditional French colonial palace.
+Pick up a guidebook if you choose not to have a guided tour so you learn the history as you see the sights.

 The local food is excellent and inexpensive, and your coffee will be laced with ginger and honey.
 It’s exotic and basic all at the same time.

 You can visit designer shopping malls or the city’s largest indoor market, Ben Thanh.
 Don’t miss the War Remnants Museum, an extraordinary place re-telling the story of Vietnam’s horrific war.